Books4Languages/pressbooks-lingua/README.md

      * _Youtube Channel:_ link of the Youtube channel about the lectures

-   * Added resources button in the sidebar to show Chapter Resources fields
-   * Window responsive buttons for Activities, Exercises and Download
+   Added resources button in the sidebar to show Chapter Resources fields Window responsive buttons for Activities, Exercises and Download

  * ENHANCED:
-   * Book title automatically converted in uppercase
+   Book title automatically converted in uppercase

-   * Info Button:
+   Info Button:
      * Custom icon for each different language level
-     * Added link to the Table Of Contents and Questions And Answers of the book
+     * Added link to the Table Of Contents
+     * Added book Questions And Answers of the  in the chapter page

    **Custom Chapter Metabox** Changed Costum Input 1 and Costum Input 2 to:
      * _Main Descriptor:_ type of grammar element taught in the topic